roerohan/8086.js/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+> Note: `8086.js` does not support all instructions, pre-processor directives and interrupts yet.
+You can check out the supported instructions in the `switch-case` [here](./src/emulator/cpu/core.js).

 To run the React App locally, you can run the following command.

 1. Run the React App